AnyChart/docs.anychart.com/Stock_Charts/Crosshair.md

 ## Overview

-...
+A crosshair is a pair of perpendicular lines (horizontal and vertical) that moves when the mouse is moved.
+As a rule, there are also two labels displayed on the X- and Y-axes in the points where the axes are crossed by the crosshair lines.
+The crosshair allows the user to "hit" a particular data point and see some extra information about it.

-You can configure the crosshair either on the whole chart or on a particular plot: use the {api:anychart.charts.Stock#crosshair}chart.crosshair(){api} or {api:anychart.core.stock.Plot#crosshair}stock.crosshair(){api} method.
+In Anystock you can configure the crosshair either on the whole chart or on a particular plot: use the {api:anychart.charts.Stock#crosshair}chart.crosshair(){api} or {api:anychart.core.stock.Plot#crosshair}plot.crosshair(){api} method.
 Both of them return and instance {api:anychart.core.ui.Crosshair}anychart.core.ui.Crosshair{api} class.

 For example, in the [Display Mode](#display_mode) section of this article, the display mode is set on the whole sample chart, and in the [Disabling](#disabling) section, the crosshair is disabled only on the first plot of the sample chart.

+The crosshair in AnyStock is similar to the crosshair in basic charts] – see the basic [Crosshair](../Axes_and_Grids/Crosshair#labels) article to learn more.

 ## Display Mode

-The default display mode of the crosshair is **sticky**: its vertical line always sticks to the data points of the series.
-You can make it move more smoothly ("float") by changing the display mode to **float**.
+The default display mode of the crosshair is **sticky**: its vertical line always sticks to the data points of the series, jumping from one point to another.
+You can make it move more smoothly (float) by changing the display mode to **float**.

 To set the display mode, call the {api:anychart.core.ui.Crosshair#displayMode}displayMode(){api} method with either `sticky` or `float` as a parameter: